-NZSA Overseas Aid SubCommittee (OAS)
+NZSA Overseas Aid Subcommittee (OAS)

-The NZSA has provided considerable assistance to developing countries for many years, including: support for the Annual Refresher Course of the Pacific Society of Anaesthetists, assisting Pacific anaesthetists to attend overseas conferences, locum cover, and support for training and distribution of Lifeboxes in Vietnam.
-NZSA members have also been very active in the WFSA, and many others have made significant aid contributions as individuals or as part of small teams.
+The NZSA OAS supports anaesthesia training and development overseas, particularly for our Pacific neighbours.
+We have provided assistance to developing countries for many years, including: support for the Annual Refresher Course of the Pacific Society of Anaesthetists, assisting Pacific anaesthetists to attend overseas conferences, locum cover, and support for training and distribution of Lifeboxes in Vietnam.
+NZSA members have also been active in the WFSA, and many others have contributed aid as individuals or as part of small teams.